 - Atrophic gastritis, a condition where your stomach lining has become thinner

-- Surgery that removed part of the stomach or small intestine
+- Weight loss surgery that removed part of the stomach or small intestine

 - Crohn’s disease, celiac disease, bacterial growth, or a parasite that affects the small intestine